2

 • "rhythmic quality"

-Why others are wrong: A (The literal meaning of the phrase is not the point.), C (Not mentioned.), D (It's a deliberate stylistic choice, not a flaw.).
+Why others are wrong: B (This option is incorrect.), C (Not mentioned.), D (It's a deliberate stylistic choice, not a flaw.).